 Students registered under this model can take a maximum of 30 additional ECTS credits by means of discipline-specific modules, generic research and transferable skills, and active contribution to the University.
 Students who opt to take such modules must have the permission of their supervisors.
 The successful completion of such modules will be recorded on the student's transcript.
 All module descriptors are subject to approval by the Graduate Research Studies Board.
-Results of modules will be reviewed by Graduate Research Assessment Boards and approved by Faculty Awards Boards for Research Degrees.
+Results of modules will be approved by the GTE Award Board.

-1.1.4 Formats of PhD Submission: Monograph, Publication or Portfolio/Composition
+1.1.2 Formats of PhD Submission: Monograph, Publication, Artefact and Creative/Performance Practice.

-As well as the more traditional monograph, the University offers the opportunity for candidates to submit their research for the award of PhD in the format of published work and, for candidates submitting research in music composition, by portfolio/composition/production.
-In the case of the latter two formats, the submission of an accompanying document which must satisfy the appointed examiners is also required.
-In each case, the degree of PhD is awarded in recognition of research which has made a significant and coherent contribution to knowledge.
+As well as the monograph format, the University offers the opportunity for candidates to submit their research for the award of PhD in the format of published work, of artefacts such as music compositions, and through creative or performance practice.
+In the case of formats other than a monograph, the submission of an accompanying set of chapters which must satisfy the appointed examiners is also required.
 Requirements for each format are given in section 9 of these regulations.

-1.1.5 Professional Doctorate
+1.1.3 Professional Doctorate